-The principles of managing large risk exposures (exposure to a single customer or a group of related customers in excess of 10% of the Bank's equity) are defined in the Liquidity Management Policy.
+The principles of managing large risk exposures (exposure to a single customer or a group of related clients in excess of 10% of the Bank's equity) are defined in the Liquidity Management Policy.

-The Risk Management Department is responsible for the control of compliance of large risk exposures with limits set by the Parent company for the Group companies.
+The Risk Management Department is responsible for the controlThe Investof compliance of large risk exposures with limits set by the Parentof the Bank.company for the Group companies.Changes i

-The Bank has developed Payment and liquidity crisis battling rules, stipulating crisis criteria and signs, and granting certain authorizations for action in crisis situations.
+The Bank has developed Payment and liquidity crisis combat rules, stipulating crisis criteria and signs, and granting certain authorisations for action in crisis situations.

 The Investment Policy regulates investment of available resources in financial instruments as part of the investment portfolio.
 This policy states all aims, requirements, allowed financial instruments and describes the principles of portfolio management and supervision as well as sets the rules for value assessment.
 The Investment Policy is approved by the Council and the Board of the Bank.